TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 Whatever `Result` you return from your inner async function is wrapped with a `Promise` by the JavaScript runtime, which you in turn wrap in a `ResultAsync`, ending up in the same place as if you'd been able to return a `ResultAsync` directly.
 Just a lot uglier.

 It also works if the inner async function tries to return a `ResultAsync`, but it's better that you don't.
-A `ResultAsync` is thenable, so the JavaScript runtime wraps it with a `Promise` that forwards the `then` method on.
+A `ResultAsync` is *thenable*, so the JavaScript runtime wraps it with a `Promise` that forwards the `then` method on.
 Which means you end up with a double wrapped result.
 A `ResultAsync` around the `Promise` created by the JavaScript runtime around a `ResultAsync` with its own inner `Promise<Result>`.

 # Conclusion